 When starting your adventure with digital painting, it's natural to search for ways to progress as quickly as possible.
 You want results, here and now.
 Custom brushes are the answer for it.
 You want fur—here's the fur brush; you want scales—here's the scale brush.
 You can't paint something—download a tool that can.

 Custom brushes aren't bad—they're actually very useful.
-The problem occurs when you use them as a base of your "skill".
+The problem occurs when you use them as the basis of your "skill".
 If you actually spent time trying to understand how to paint fur quickly, you'd understand it's not really made of single hairs that you need to paint one by one.
 You'd learn that the vision of something in our minds is often inconsistent with reality.
 You'd learn how to look and how to create what you see, not what you think you see.

 Instead, you give up after spending half an hour on painting single hairs and search for a brush that will do it for you.
 You find it, you're happy, you're ready to move on.
 It's so easy that it becomes addictive, and you stop learning at all—you'd rather download all the tricks, if it were possible.